samwho/jarvis/README.md

 Once you know both MIDI ports, you can alter the line of code in the fork block accordingly.
 Input comes first, then output.

+# It's complaining that it can't find libasound.so

+This is because you don't have the ALSA development libraries.
+On Arch Linux I never came across this problem but a friend on Fedora had to do:

+    yum install alsa-lib-devel

+To overcome the problem.
+This may differ depending on your distribution.

 # Using the default jarvis-client

 The default `./bin/jarvis-client` is just an EventMachine keyboard listener.
 It listens